-The Polish cryptocurrency exchange Bitmarket has just shut down, without any prior notice.
+The Polish cryptocurrency exchange Bitmarket has just shut down and amid exit scam claims, without any prior notice.

-However, a Redditer said in a post that the exchange might have been following the old trend that usually takes place prior to closure, explaining that the “red flags” rose included users being forced to change their passwords without explanation, along with withdrawals being halted over unusual additional “know-your-customer procedures”.
+Bitmarket has just shut down amid exit scam claims.
+However, a Redditor said in a post that the exchange might have been following the old trend.
+That usually takes place prior to closure, explaining that the “red flags” rose included users being forced to change their passwords without explanation.
+That is along with halted withdrawals over unusual additional “know-your-customer procedures.”

 Was crypto exchange Bitmarket scam?